Jericho1060/du-storage-monitoring/README.md

 By rightclicking on the board, advanced, edit lua parameters, you can customize these options:

 - `useDatabankValues`: if checked and if values were saved in databank, parmaters will be loaded from the databank, if not, The ones from LUA Parameters will be used.
 Disable this parameter if you need to update values.
 Unchecked by default.
-- `PrefixScreen1`: the prefix value to add to each containers that should be monitored and display on the 1st screen.
+- `PrefixScreen1`: the prefix value to add to each container that should be monitored and display on the 1st screen.
 Default to `s1_`, you must keep the `_` in that option
-- `PrefixScreen2`: the prefix value to add to each containers that should be monitored and display on the 2nd screen.
+- `PrefixScreen2`: the prefix value to add to each container that should be monitored and display on the 2nd screen.
 Default to `s2_`, you must keep the `_` in that option
-- `PrefixScreen3`: the prefix value to add to each containers that should be monitored and display on the 3rd screen.
+- `PrefixScreen3`: the prefix value to add to each container that should be monitored and display on the 3rd screen.
 Default to `s3_`, you must keep the `_` in that option
-- `PrefixScreen4`: the prefix value to add to each containers that should be monitored and display on the 4th screen.
+- `PrefixScreen4`: the prefix value to add to each container that should be monitored and display on the 4th screen.
 Default to `s4_`, you must keep the `_` in that option
-- `PrefixScreen5`: the prefix value to add to each containers that should be monitored and display on the 5th screen.
+- `PrefixScreen5`: the prefix value to add to each container that should be monitored and display on the 5th screen.
 Default to `s5_`, you must keep the `_` in that option
-- `PrefixScreen6`: the prefix value to add to each containers that should be monitored and display on the 6th screen.
+- `PrefixScreen6`: the prefix value to add to each container that should be monitored and display on the 6th screen.
 Default to `s6_`, you must keep the `_` in that option
-- `PrefixScreen7`: the prefix value to add to each containers that should be monitored and display on the 7th screen.
+- `PrefixScreen7`: the prefix value to add to each container that should be monitored and display on the 7th screen.
 Default to `s7_`, you must keep the `_` in that option
-- `PrefixScreen8`: the prefix value to add to each containers that should be monitored and display on the 8th screen.
+- `PrefixScreen8`: the prefix value to add to each container that should be monitored and display on the 8th screen.
 Default to `s8_`, you must keep the `_` in that option
-- `PrefixScreen9`: the prefix value to add to each containers that should be monitored and display on the 9th screen.
+- `PrefixScreen9`: the prefix value to add to each container that should be monitored and display on the 9th screen.
 Default to `s9_`, you must keep the `_` in that option
 - `screenTitle1`: the title display on the 1st screen, not displayed if empty or equal to "-"
 - `screenTitle2`: the title display on the 2nd screen, not displayed if empty or equal to "-"
 - `screenTitle3`: the title display on the 3rd screen, not displayed if empty or equal to "-"